PromiseUgochukwuNnanemere/aws-portfolio-site/README.md

 - Using CloudFront as a global CDN with SSL
 - Setting up custom domains via third-party registrars (Namecheap)
 - Enforcing security using CloudFront Origin Access Control
+- Invalidating the CloudFront Cache to serve the latest files from S3

 ---